suyiinang/website/content/posts/projects/05_predict/predict.md

 {{< img src="/posts/projects/05_predict/images/fig28.png" align="left" >}}
 *Figure 26*
 Filtering selections via variable selection
-Given that we are building a predictive model, variable selection was used instead of variable clustering.
+Given that I am building a predictive model, variable selection was used instead of variable clustering.
 Variable selection is best when identifying variables that are useful for predicting the target variables while variable clustering is best for choosing best variables for clustering analysis.

-Given that our dataset is binary in nature, we selected both R and Chi-square for our target model, see figure 26.
+Given that my dataset is binary in nature, I have selected both R and Chi-square for my target model, see figure 26.

 A total of 10 variables were retained, the remaining variables were rejected due to small R and Chi-square.